theochem/horton/doc/user_hamiltonian_molecular.rst

 Specifying the basis set
 ========================

-Horton supports basis sets consisting of generally contracted Cartesian Gaussian functions up to a maximum angular momentum of seven (I functions).
+HORTON supports basis sets consisting of generally contracted Cartesian Gaussian functions up to a maximum angular momentum of seven (I functions).
-Horton is using the same basis set format as NWChem, and the basis sets can be downloaded from the EMSL webpage (https://bse.pnl.gov/bse/portal).
+HORTON is using the same basis set format as NWChem, and the basis sets can be downloaded from the EMSL webpage (https://bse.pnl.gov/bse/portal).

 Most of the popular basis sets can be loaded automatically.
 A list of currently supported built-in sets can be found here: :ref:`ref_gaussian_basis_standard_sets`.
 The basis set for a given molecule is constructed with the function :py:func:`horton.gbasis.gobasis.get_gobasis`